mattstratton/xela/readme.md

 ### Local database

 You'll need access to a Postgres database set up in the same definition as listed in `database.yml`.
-I recommend just using docker.
-Run this command to get the database going (note; you'll lose all the data when Docker goes down)
+I recommend just using Docker.
+Run this command to get the database going (note; you'll lose all the data when Docker goes down).

 ```
 docker run --rm -it --publish 0.0.0.0:5432:5432 --name pg -e POSTGRES_PASSWORD=postgres postgres:alpine\n\n